 What Is the H.E.R.O.
 Tour?

-the word HERO becomes an acronym for Honest Examination of Real Occurrences ( H.E.R.O.)
-It’s an organized structure that is built around the idea of searching your own success history and locating the core motivation behind it.
+the word HERO becomes an acronym for Honest Examination of Real Occurrences It’s an organized structure that is built around the idea of searching your own success history and locating the core motivation behind it.

-But, for some reason, you didn’t and it resulted in a successful outcome for you or for others.
+But, for some reason, you didn’t and it resulted in a successful outcome and a benefit for you or for others.
 How was it that the hero in you was able to muster the strength to persist long enough at a task until the barriers fell away and you got the job done?

 That’s the mystery that enables the story of the hero’s journey to ever be created.
 Even simple things like the first time you tied your own shoelaces or learned to ride a two-wheeler was a success that added to you as an independent person.
 No one (except you) can ever take away from you all the credit for acquiring such skills.